mdsheraj123/mdsheraj123.github.io/_posts/2023-12-02-Democracy-and-the-propoganda-media-headache.md

 Democracy requires everyone to be aware of all the issues affecting the country in addition to our personal affairs for questionable benefit.
 As everyone cannot do the research from scratch, they resort to the media.
 Propaganda can easily sway the whole country.

 This shows how stupid Democracy is and being in stable rules is so much more peaceful if there is tolerance.
 We keep watching all the propaganda news and being informed all the time while doing a bad job at it like sheeps.
-It's better to just focus on our work and making the life of the people around us good.
+It's better to just focus on our work and in making the life of the people around us good.

 When there is a stable rules based government then ordinary people can relax and not indulge in politics.
 There is no need for crowdsourcing decisions, while it can be done occasionally via protests.